open-component-model/ocm/examples/lib/comparison-scenario/README.md

     type: OCIRegistry
     baseUrl: ghcr.io/mandelsoft/testtarget
   ```

   The entry `ocmconfig` must point to your ocmconfig file path.

 - ocmconfig.yaml

   It is configured to use your docker config for the access to
   OCI registries.
-  You just need to create an RSA key pair (for example with `ocm create rsakeypair`) and add the file paths to the approriate place in the config file.
+  You just need to create an RSA key pair (for example with `ocm create rsakeypair`) and add the file paths to the appropriate place in the config file.

 ## Execution